 2. Preheat the oven to 200°C /180°C fan/400F/gas mark 6.
 Pop the chopped tomatoes, coconut milk, miso paste, soy sauce, grated ginger, chilli flakes and bashed lemon grass into a large pot and bring to the boil.
-It will go a gross pink colour but don’t worry about that.
 Wash and drain your chickpeas and put to one side.
-Then add the chopped butternut squash, aubergine and the tofu.
-Season generously with salt and pepper.
+Add the chopped butternut squash, aubergine, tofu and season generously with salt and pepper.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.